pedroelbanquero/functional_information_conjecture/README.md

 ## Data as a product of polinomies

+- Prime squares mod 6

 As all numbers can be composed by product of primes and p ^ 2 mod 6 = 1

 We can encode any information as a roots of 6 polinomies, first factoring the information data , and converting prime factors to polinomies .

+- ECC

+Another way is to encode the primes as eliptic curve function points who factorize the information .

+Product of n curves can encode any data.

 ## Data as a final point of a sequence